-No, your muscles don’t like to be stretched when the are contracted.
+No, your muscles don’t like to stretch during a contraction.
 So your body tells you not to do that.

-And that is exactly what people do with back pain when bending forward.
+And that is what people do with back pain when bending forward.

-They try to bend forward with their back muscles contracted.
-This hurts.
+They try to bend forward with their back muscles contract, which hurts.

 Because you’re using the big muscles in your back so much, the multifidus muscles that should stabilize your back become lazy.
-They react to late when you bend forward.
-This can cause the sudden sharp pain in your back.
+They react too late when you bend forward.
+The result can be a sudden sharp pain in your back.